 Somatic healing has long been used to untrap these emotions/balls of energy.

 Healing traumas can return parts of you back to your true peaceful nature.
-Making you also more grounded in your empathic nature.
+Making you also more grounded and strong in your empathic nature.

 Facing traumas and old wounds may be a scary prospect for some so should not be done if you don’t feel ready or if recommended not to by your doctor.